 “A new school in Redmond might change the way we think about learning disabilities.
 Instead of teaching kids how to accommodate a difficulty, the school hopes to actually change the brains of students, eliminating the disability altogether.
-Read the rest of this entry »
+[Read more…] about Trend: Directly addressing (not just accommodating) learning disabilities

 We are proud to release today what we believe is our best market intelligence report so far, tracking how fully automated applications designed to assess, monitor and/ or enhance cognition and brain functioning are transforming brain health, and health overall.